alexandertrefz/essence/packages/standard-library/DEVELOPMENT.md

   characters throws that view away, and segmenting the joined text again can re-pair three regional indicators into characters the original never had.
-The native reverses the view instead, which is what makes `reverse` its own inverse — and `String::lastIndex(of:)`, which reverses the receiver and the part and reads a `firstIndex` off the result, is only correct because it is.
+The native reverses the view instead, which is what makes `reverse` its own inverse.
 Nothing in `String.es` says the view exists, so a body written from the Essence side alone looks equivalent and is not.

-Prefer a body that reaches only its own Namespace's primitives. `packages/compiler/src/tests/bundleSize.spec.ts` guards two files, but it is a floor, not a substitute for measuring.
+Prefer a body that reaches only its own Namespace's primitives. `packages/compiler/src/tests/bundleSize.spec.ts` guards three files, but it is a floor, not a substitute for measuring.

 ## Member order